ClusterHQ/flocker/docs/docker-integration/index.rst

 Learn More
 ==========

-To learn more aboutthis integration works, see the following topics:
+To learn more about this integration, see the following topics:

+* :ref:`about-docker-integration`
+* :ref:`using-docker-plugin`

 .. toctree::
+   :hidden:

    about
    control-plugin